-Bank of Canada's next move to be tapering asset purchases: Reuters Poll
+Bank of Canada's next move to be tapering asset purchases: Reuters poll

 The consensus of the March 1-5 poll predicted the BoC would keep its key interest rate on hold at 0.25% through to the end of next year, unchanged from the previous poll.

-While two of the top five Canadian banks predicted the central bank would hike rates as early as the second quarter next year, none of the 34 respondents expected any change at the bank’s next meeting on March 10.
+While two top Canadian banks predicted the central bank would hike rates as early as the second half of 2022, none of the 34 respondents expected any change at the bank’s next meeting on March 10.

 More than 70% of poll participants, or 15 out of 21, who responded to an additional question, said the central bank would taper its asset purchases programme as its next move.